Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Full Benchmark Specification

 \subsection{Design Philosophy: Wise Refusal}

-A defining feature of \textsc{T\textsuperscript{3}} is that it rewards \emph{epistemic humility}.
-A significant fraction of cases are deliberately underdetermined, where a correct response should \emph{withhold endorsement} rather than confidently selecting a causal explanation.
-We define \textbf{Wise Refusal} as the ability to: \begin{itemize}[leftmargin=1.5em, topsep=0.1em, itemsep=0.1em] \item Recognize when a causal claim is underdetermined by missing variables, missing identification assumptions, or ambiguous temporal ordering. \item Identify the critical missing information (e.g., a ``Hidden Timestamp'' that determines causal direction). \item Provide \emph{conditional answers} under plausible completions of the missing information, rather than guessing. \end{itemize} Real-world causal problems often involve incomplete evidence.
-Models that provide confident but incorrect answers to underdetermined scenarios can be more harmful than those that acknowledge uncertainty.
+A defining feature of \bench{} is that it rewards \emph{epistemic humility}.
+Unlike standard benchmarks forcing a binary choice, a significant fraction of cases are deliberately underdetermined, where a correct response should \emph{withhold endorsement} rather than confidently selecting a causal explanation.
+We define \emph{Wise Refusal} as the ability to: \begin{itemize}[leftmargin=1.5em, topsep=0.1em, itemsep=-0.1em] \item Recognize when a causal claim is underdetermined by missing variables, missing identification assumptions, or ambiguous temporal ordering. \item Identify the critical missing information (e.g., a ``Hidden Timestamp'' that determines causal direction). \item Provide \emph{conditional answers} under plausible completions of the missing information, rather than guessing. \end{itemize} This dimension allows us to distinguish between a model that is ``safe'' because it refuses everything (the Skepticism Trap) and one that is ``wise'' because it refuses only when appropriate.